SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/CurlCommand.md

       (case-insensitively) one of the listed hosts; any other host is rejected.
 Entries support variable substitution.
       As with `blockPrivateAddresses`, curl is pinned to `--max-redirs 0` while active.
 Combine the two to require both an allowlisted host *and* a non-private address.
+    * Entries must be hostnames only (no port).
+Matching runs against the URL's hostname with any port stripped, so an entry written as `"example.com:8080"` can never match and every request to it will be rejected.
+Write `"example.com"` instead; the port in the URL itself is unaffected.

 -----

 ### **Variable Substitution**

-Each element of the `args` list — and the `proxy` field — is passed through Wilmer's standard variable resolver before curl is invoked.
+Each element of the `args` list (and the `proxy` field) is passed through Wilmer's standard variable resolver before curl is invoked.
 This means you can reference any of:

 * Other agent outputs: `{agent1Output}`, `{agent2Output}`, ...
-* Named agents: `{MyAgent}` (matching an earlier node's `agentName`)
 * Built-in variables: `{Discussion_Id}`, `{YYYY_MM_DD}`, `{userInput}`, etc.
 * Custom workflow variables defined at the top of the workflow JSON.

 Substitution is per-element; an argument's content can be any string after substitution, but the argument boundaries are fixed by the list structure.
-If your variable contains spaces, those spaces stay inside the same argument — curl will see one argument, not multiple.
+If your variable contains spaces, those spaces stay inside the same argument; curl will see one argument, not multiple.

 -----